-a.
+- a.
 During the internship, students need to provide several documents in a timely fashion.
-Students need to be sure to regularly check their ERP account for any announcements.

-- b.
-During the first weeks, the student must send the Internship plan for the next few weeks in consultation with the Industry supervisor and send it via email/upload to ERP as the case may be. - c.
-The student must maintain a Daily Internship Diary (DID) detailing scheduled and completed work of each day.
-(Appendix A7) - d.
-Students will need to submit weekly progress reports (based on daily diary entries) via ERP and by email to their respective mentor/project coordinator.
-The hardcopy of the report should be signed by the industry supervisor. - e.
+Students need to be sure to regularly check their email/ Microsoft Teams account for any announcements. - b.
+During the first weeks, the student must send the Internship plan for the next few weeks in consultation with the Industry mentor and send it via email - c.
+The student must maintain a Daily Internship Diary (DID) detailing scheduled and completed work of each day (Appendix A7) - d.
+Students will need to submit weekly progress reports (based on DID entries) via email to their respective mentor/project coordinator.
+The hardcopy of the report should be signed by the Industry supervisor. - e.
 The student will need to submit a detailed final report about his work in the company.
 Thus, it is recommended he starts writing it from the first week of the training program while the details are still fresh.
 Before submitting a final report, he/she must prepare a draft copy of the final report then contact their Internship supervisor and discuss it with him/her. - f.
-Submit the final report incorporating the supervisor's comments via ERP portal or email.
+Submit the final report incorporating the supervisor's comments via email.
 The prescribed format for Report must be adhered to - g.
-Also, submit a hardcopy to the project coordinator (suggested periodwithin week of end of internship period) - h.
-To prepare a presentation describing the Internship and submit the PPT file via ERP portal/email.
-(Suggested presentation duration 30 mins. + 10 mins.
-Q&A) - i.
-The Examining committee may be convened by the project coordinator not later than three weeks of completion of majority of the interns.
+Also, submit a hardcopy to the project coordinator (suggested period within one week of end of internship period or Final viva voce date, whichever earlier) - h.
+To prepare a presentation describing the Internship and submit the PPT file via email. (suggested presentation duration 30 mins. + 10 mins.
+Q&A)